Washington Parish Tourism Commission

-Henry Harrison, Vice President Term expires December 31, 2021
+Henry Harrison, President Term expires December 31, 2021

-Mr. Harrison was semi-retired from the LSU/Southern AgCenter as the county agent and Parish Administrator for the Washington Parish AgCenter office, but returned.
+Mr. Harrison retired from the LSU/Southern AgCenter as the county agent and Parish Administrator for the Washington Parish AgCenter office.
 He also served as president of the Franklinton Area Economic Development Foundation, and is active in the WP Fair, frequently assisting the Ag Building and its exhibit.
 He also participated in the Washington Parish Watermelon Festival (ended 2004), stays involved with local Farmers Market organizations and grower cooperatives (watermelon growers, beekeepers), and Master Gardeners groups.

 Cynthia August, Treasurer Term expires December 31, 2021

 Mrs. August is employed by the Bogalusa City School system.
 She also serves as Commissioner for the Washington Parish Communications Emergency 911 district and the Riverside Hospital board.
 She also served on the Stage committee of the WP Fair Association, the Franklinton MLK Celebration committee, and is active in many other women’s-, church- and youth-related groups in the community.

 Ella Rose Bickham, Commissioner Term expires December 31, 2022

 Mrs. Bickham retired from the Washington Parish School system following 37 years of service as a classroom teacher, faculty assistant, and literacy coach.
 She is a member and officer of the Washington Parish Retired Teachers Association, the Franklinton Zoning Commission, the Help Center of Churches, and Franklinton Kiwanis organization.

-Mark Irvine, Commissioner Term expires December 31, 2019
+Deborah Brumfield, Commissioner Term expires December 31, 2023

-Phyllis Sampere, Commissioner Term expires December 31, 2021
+Lorraine Brazil-Hall, Commissioner Term expires December 31, 2022